danielsaidi/website_danielsaidi/_posts/2018/2018-09-19-swiftydropbox-crashes-in-swift-4_2.md

 github "Alamofire/Alamofire" ~> 4.7.0
 ```

-This is just a temporary fix, until `SwiftyDropbox` updates its dependencies to use
+This is just a temporary fix until `SwiftyDropbox` updates the Alamofire version,
-the latest Alamofire version.
-I have sent a [PR](https://github.com/dropbox/SwiftyDropbox/issues/231)
+which hopefully will not take too long.
+I have sent a PR to the team and hope it
-to the team and hope for a quick resolve.
+will be approved and merged shortly.